spike-rabbit/element/docs/architecture/theming.md

 <si-docs-api injectable="SiThemeService"></si-docs-api>

-## Theme editor

-For testing and creating custom themes we provide a theme editor.

-> **Note:** Do not use the theme editor in your products yet, as we still expect
-> many changes.

-<si-docs-component example="si-theme/si-theme" height="650"></si-docs-component>

 ## Build time custom theme

 It's also possible to use custom themes at build time.
 This option is mostly for OEM theming.
 To